gee666/mcp-mysql-server/README.md

 });
 ```

-### 6. create_table
+### 5. create_table
-Create a new table with specified fields and indexes.
+Create a new table with specified fields and optional indexes.

 ```typescript
 use_mcp_tool({